-Make these simple jingle bell ornaments as tree decorations, gift toppers or to hang anywhere else you want to add some sparkle this Christmas season!
+Make these jingle bell ornaments as tree decorations, gift toppers or home decor.
+Hang anywhere you want to add sparkle this Christmas.
+An easy holiday DIY project!

 As I was going through my Christmas storage totes last week to see what I had for wrapping supplies, I came across a package of tiny silver jingle bells I bought at the end of last year’s holiday season.
 To tell you the truth, I didn’t know what I was going to do with them back then, but it’s hard to pass up on a great deal (especially when it’s something so adorable).

 Last year, I made simple jingle bell ornaments to dress up some handmade gifts using large, colourful, and sparkly options that seemed to stand alone.
 However, I knew these smaller ones would require a little more work to create something with impact.

 Luckily, I had a little motivation from my friend Shannon, who inspired a group of home bloggers to create a Christmas ornament or other holiday decoration to share in a free ebook.
 Keep reading to get your copy!

 These jingle bell mini wreath decorations are super easy to make, but my-oh-my do they add sparkle to almost anything you want to decorate for the holidays!
 They’re a beautiful handmade gift idea too for teachers, neighbours, grandparents or someone else on your list.

 Some links used in this post are affiliates.
 Please refer to my disclosure policy for more information.